 All moths are prey to other predators.
 Lizards, birds, spiders and even plants feed on different species of those flying insects.
-Some moths have developed defence mechanisms against such threats.
+Some moths have developed defense mechanisms against such threats.
 Many caterpillars use deception—they have fake “eyes” painted on their thorax to appear menacing.
 Other are downright toxic and have venomous hair-like segments, protruding from their thorax.
 Some emit unpleasant scent and some even hiss.

 Many caterpillars are social and live in colonies.
 However moths are not gregarious.

 Although nocturnal moths are active during the night, they are still attracted by light and are known to fly around light sources such as lamps, torches and even TV screens.
 Clothes moths however are not nocturnal and actually stray from light.
 They prefer dry, dark locations, such as attics and closets.
 They hide in the corners making them hard to spot until the population has already infested your property.

 It is impossible to generalise the diet and behaviour of all moth species.
 Some species feed on pollen and fruit juices while others are predators and prey on smaller insects.
 The majority of moths are considered agricultural pests.
 Main food for moths in your home include clothing, furniture and carpets made of:

 Actually, it’s not the adult moth that eats your clothes, but its larvae.
 They eat anything organically based – cotton, fur, hair, wool, cashmere, even your carpets.
 And if they don’t have access to that, they would eat through non-organic materials to get to the organic ones.
 In other words, plastic bags would not protect your clothes from the moths larvae.